 That can be a lot for a new player to manage.

 Instead, I recommend popping the ball up with a bounce dribble and tilting your car straight back.
-Be sure to make gentle contact with the ball somewhere around the forty-five-degree mark of your backward somersault.
+Before flicking, use your airborne nose to make gentle contact with the ball.
+Aim this extra touch around the forty-five-degree mark of your backward somersault.
+This aligns the ball’s trajectory to yours.

 Why do I recommend this setup method?